direktt/direktt-plugin/guides/user-guide.md

 ## Activating WordPress Instance

-Connecting your WordPress site to Direktt unlocks all the features of real-time messaging, loyalty integration, and subscriber management—directly within your WordPress dashboard.
+Connecting your WordPress site to Direktt unlocks all the features of real-time messaging, loyalty integration, and subscriber management - directly within your WordPress dashboard.
 Follow these step-by-step instructions to activate your instance.
 This process requires both the Direktt admin console and your WordPress admin panel.

 ---